reach-sh/reach-lang/docs/src/guide/invariants/index.md

 The `{!rsh} parallelReduce` updates the value of `ticketsSold` and the condition is `true` as long as `ticketsSold` is less than the available `supply` of tickets.
 The `{!rsh} API` calls on the `buyTicket` function, which increments the number of `ticketsSold` and returns the new value.

-This program doesn't break after removing the first balance invariant.
+This program doesn't break after removing the first balance invariant because the network tokens aren't transferred within the `{!rsh} parallelReduce`.
 The `{!rsh} parallelReduce` is in a race to sell the non-network tokens.
 Writing an invariant about the network token balance provides stronger defenses to the program, but is not required for the compiler to complete its formal verification.
 However, removing the second invariant will cause a violation witness.